 The physical withdrawal symptoms of methadone addiction can last anywhere up to two weeks.

-The time it takes methadone to completely remove itself from the body is rather long and depending on your tolerance, it could take 2-3 times longer than opioids such as heroin or morphine.
+The time it takes methadone to completely remove itself from the body is rather long and depending on your tolerance, it could take two to three times longer than opioids such as heroin or morphine.
 The physical aspect of methadone withdrawal is not deadly or fatal.
 However, your emotional instability can make you feel like you are.

 Psychological withdrawal also arises from methadone addiction.
 These symptoms include: